 And in me.

-By the time Rachel was discharged, our guest room had a child’s sweater hanging over the chair, a coloring book open on the floor, and a second toothbrush in the cup by the sink.
+By the time Rachel was discharged from the hospital, our guest room had a child’s sweater over the chair, an open coloring book on the floor, and a toothbrush in the bathroom cup beside ours.

 I drove Sofia to the hospital myself.

-Rachel cried into her hair.
-Sofia cried into her gown.
-I stood in the doorway and understood, in a way I never had before, that surviving is not the same thing as being safe.
+I stood in the doorway and understood, more clearly than I ever had before, that surviving is not the same thing as being safe.

 So I stayed.

 “I told her the red door,” Rachel said, staring at her hands.
 “You gave her hot chocolate on Halloween when she fell on your steps.
-She remembered that.
+She remembered.
 So did I.”

 Rachel looked up at me.